samra-a/Capstone_Project_GRWM/README.md

 4. Via Intellij IDEA, run the 'CapstoneApplication' and make sure the API is running on port 8080.

 5. To ensure the endpoints are working as expected, you can test them using Postman.
-All endpoints are available in this [link](https://github.com/samra-a/Capstone_Project_GRWM).
+All endpoints are available below in section 5 'RESTful Route Endpoints'.

 Client-side API Instructions:
 1. Ensure the following are installed on your machine: